-Simply put, moving freight TL traps manufacturers into paying for more space than they need (with loads that don’t fill the whole truck), while moving LTL takes longer and damages freight (issues that manufacturers can’t afford right now).
-Add in the facts that the TL sector has been on the decline for months now and the LTL sector has been heavily impacted by COVID-19, and neither option sounds appealing.
+Simply put, moving freight via TL service traps manufacturers into paying for more space than they need (with loads that don’t fill the whole truck), while moving LTL takes longer and damages freight (issues that manufacturers can’t afford right now).
+Add in the facts that the TL sector has been on the decline for months now and COVID-19 has heavily impacted the LTL sector, and neither option sounds appealing.
 Luckily, there’s a better alternative: FlockDirect.

 A unified logistics network means better foodservice